DecentralizedGeo/eas-sandbox/README.md

 The workflow performs the following steps:

 1. **Schema Registration**: Ensures a schema designed for ProofMode metadata exists, creating one if necessary
+2. **File Discovery**: Locates ProofMode zip file in the `sample-data` directory
-2. **Metadata Extraction**: Locates and extracts a ProofMode zip file containing media with verification metadata
+3. **File Extraction**: Extracts the zip file to access the contained media and proof metadata
+4. **IPFS Storage**: Uploads the entire ProofMode zip file to IPFS/Filecoin via Web3.Storage, generating a content-addressed CID
-3. **Metadata Processing**: Parses the extracted proof.json file to extract:
+5. **Metadata Processing**: Parses the extracted `.proof.json` file to extract:
-   - Geolocation data (latitude/longitude coordinates)
+   - Geolocation data (latitude/longitude coordinates from `Location.Latitude` and `Location.Longitude`)
+   - Timestamps from `Proof Generated` field
+   - Validates that location data is present (required for attestation)
+6. **On-chain Attestation**: Creates a tamper-evident, blockchain-backed verification record with:
+   - Spatial Reference System (SRS): EPSG:4326
+   - Location data in decimal degrees format
+   - Event timestamp from proof generation
+   - Recipe payload containing ProofMode identifier and IPFS CID
+   - Media data (IPFS CID) and media type (application/zip)

+The schema used includes these fields:
+- `srs`: Spatial reference system identifier
+- `locationType`: Format of location data (e.g., "decimalDegrees")
+- `location`: Coordinates in "latitude,longitude" format
+- `specVersion`: Schema specification version
-   - Timestamps of when the media was captured
+- `eventTimestamp`: Unix timestamp of when the proof was generated
-   - Device information and identifiers
-   - Network details and connectivity information
+- `memo`: Optional memo field
+- `recipeType`: Type identifier ("ProofMode")
-   - Other verification details organized by proof type
+- `recipePayload`: Array containing proof type and IPFS CID
-4. **Proof Type Classification**: Categorizes verification data into different proof types:
-   - BASIC: Core location and device information
-   - NETWORK: Cell information
+- `mediaData`: IPFS CID of the uploaded zip file
+- `mediaType`: MIME type of the uploaded file

 > **Note:**
-The NOTARY and C2PA proof type classifications aren't yet implemented.

-5. **On-chain Attestation**: Creates a tamper-evident, blockchain-backed verification record with the extracted metadata

-> **Note:**
-The current workflow extracts metadata from ProofMode files but doesn't include the actual images in the EAS schema.
-Only the metadata and proofs about the images are stored on-chain.
+The workflow uploads the complete ProofMode zip file (including images and metadata) to IPFS/Filecoin for decentralized storage.
+The on-chain attestation stores the extracted metadata and IPFS CID reference, ensuring both accessibility and immutability.

 ### Key Features

 - **Automatic Schema Management**: Checks for existing schemas before registration to avoid duplication
+- **Decentralized Storage**: Uploads complete ProofMode packages to IPFS/Filecoin via Web3.Storage for permanent, decentralized access
+- **Location Validation**: Requires valid latitude/longitude coordinates for attestation creation
+- **Flexible File Processing**: Automatically discovers and processes ProofMode zip files in the directory
-- **Rich Metadata Extraction**: Extracts and preserves comprehensive verification data
+- **Structured Metadata**: Preserves comprehensive verification data in a standardized schema format
-- **Flexible Proof Types**: The system can handle multiple types of proofs from the same media file
-- **Self-contained Verification**: Proof types are preserved as structured data in the attestation
+- **Content Addressing**: Uses IPFS CIDs for tamper-evident references to original media files

 This proof of concept is particularly valuable for applications requiring verified media evidence, such as journalism, human rights documentation, legal evidence collection, and scientific field research where the authenticity and provenance of media are critical.

 **To run this workflow**

-When using ProofMode, ensure you select location mode at a minimum.

-> **Note:**
-Given that the NOTARY and C2PA  proof type classifications aren't yet implemented, the workflow will only recognize NETWORK as an additional proof type classification.
+The workflow requires ProofMode zip files with location data enabled.
+Ensure your ProofMode app is configured to capture location information.

+**Prerequisites:**
+- Configure Web3.Storage credentials in your `.env` file (`WEB3STORAGE_TOKEN` and `WEB3STORAGE_PROOF`)
+- Ensure your wallet has sufficient Sepolia test ETH for transaction fees

+**Setup:**

 Run the following command from the root directory to create the `sample-data` directory: